genenetwork/gn-docs/api/GN-REST-API-v2.md

 # Metadata

-Metadata contains information on a record, but typically not the data that is already served by above JSON record.
+Metadata contains further information on a JSON record, but typically not the data that is already served by above JSON record.
 Example for `api:mouse.meta.json`

 ```
 {